WilliamMajanja-zz/HydraCTF/README.md

 <div align="center"><img src="screencapture.gif" /></div>

 ## How do I use HydraCTF?

-Contact @1nf1corp on twitter and ask to be entered into #HydraCTF

 Contact @1nf1del_ on twitter and tweet "Only The Worthy Shall Enter"
                                                           #HydraCTF ,
                                          make sure to tag @1nf1del & @1nf1corp